You Took the Time Off. Why Do You Still Feel This Way?

 Burnout tends to be about depletion.
 Trauma tends to involve the body staying on guard even when the immediate stress is gone — a nervous system that never quite got the signal that it was safe to stand down.

-Rest still matters.
-A lot.
+Rest still matters — a lot.

 This is also where approaches like Brainspotting can be particularly helpful — working directly with the nervous system rather than trying to think your way through it.

 For many high-functioning adults, burnout is what first brings them to therapy.
-But underneath the exhaustion, there is often a deeper story — about how long they've been the strong one, and what it might feel like to finally not have to be.
+But underneath the exhaustion, there is often a deeper story — about how long you've been the strong one, and what it might feel like to finally not have to be.

 Burnout is often the doorway.
 Trauma can be the layer beneath it.